MHickey2/EssenChelle-Oils/TESTING.md

 Back to the [README](README.md)

 Testing has taken place continuously throughout the development of the project.
-When faults were detected they were fixed on an ongoing basis.
-These were fixed locally in GitPod and committed to GitHub regularly.
+When faults were detected they were fixed on an ongoing basis locally in GitPod and committed to GitHub manually.
 Faults fixed and outstanding can be found in the README.md Document.

 # Table of Contents <a name="toc"></a>